What is the best concealed carry gun? This is a subjective question.

 The Springfield Hellcat was the first big release CCW after the P365 made shockwaves, and Springfield did an outstanding job on it!

 Reliable, cost-effective, 11+1 magazine, and optics ready from the factory — the Hellcat offers a ton of function in a small package.

 Something that stood out and impressed us with the Hellcat was how many types of ammo it could run with no problem.

 Even feeding it horrible steel-cased ammo, it still never had a problem.

 While we would NEVER recommend carrying sub-par ammo, it does make training cheaper if you can run the cheap ammo.
 In times like these, that’s a big deal.

 Choosing a single stack sub-compact is a matter of preference.
 Finding one that’s comfortable in your hand, that you can shoot accurately, and you are confident carrying in the event you need to use it is the real key.

-What’s your choice out of the sub-compact single stack 9mms on the market?
+What’s your fave sub-compact single-stack 9mm?
+Let us know below.
 Also, don’t forget to take a look at our recommendations for Best Range & Defense 9mm Ammo and Best Concealed Carry Holsters.
 And if you’re a lady, head over to the Best Handguns for Women.